 It shall be unlawful for any owner or custodian of an animal to allow that animal to create a disturbance by loud, persistent, or habitual barking, howling, yelping or other unreasonable noise.
 If possible, we encourage you to contact your neighbor and try to work it out on the neighborhood level first before filing a complaint.
 Although this is not required it can be an effective way of resolving the issue and opening up direct communication with your neighbor.
 Animal Control responds to barking dog complaints.
 To report a barking dog please call 911.

-As of January 1, 2017, the Mukilteo Police Department transitioned to issuing lifetime dog licenses.
-Proof of current rabies vaccinations and, if applicable, proof of spay or neutering must be presented with the initial application.
+The Mukilteo Police Department now issues lifetime dog licenses.
+Proof of current rabies vaccinations and, if applicable, proof of spay or neutering must be presented with the application.
 The fee for a spayed or neutered dog is $40, and $80 for an unaltered dog.
 You are encouraged to update your contact information with us to help keep your dogs safe.
 For additional information, please contact the Support Services Division at 425.263.8100.
-2018 Dog License Application
+DOG LICENSE APPLICATION

 Animal Control strongly recommends that pet owners have their pets micro-chipped.
 Animal Control scans lost/found/stray dogs for microchips.
 Usually dogs are reunited with their owners prior to being taken to the shelter.